This post was published inD.lllloors & Hardware

 Class C — Walls or partitions between rooms and corridors having a fire resistance rating of 1 hour or less

 - In a 1-hour wall surrounding a hazardous area, ¾-hour fire door assemblies may be required.
 For example, the IBC requires some incidental use areas to be surrounded by walls with a fire-resistance rating of 1 hour, and many of those rooms would require 45-minute doors.
-In the 2015 edition of the IBC, the requirements for incidental use areas are found in Section 509.
+In recent editions of the IBC, the requirements for incidental use areas are found in Section 509.
 In some cases, 45-minute fire door assemblies are also used in partitions that subdivide floors of a building.

 - In many corridor walls that require a 1-hour fire-resistance rating, fire door assemblies rated for 20 minutes (1/3 hour) may be used.
 Assemblies rated for 30 minutes (1/2 hour) are not common in the US but are required by some codes used in other countries.
 Opening protectives with these ratings are used where smoke-control is the main concern, and the 20-minute rating is typically required for the doors between a corridor with a 1-hour rating and dwelling units or sleeping units.
 They are sometimes used as cross-corridor doors where smoke partitions or smoke barriers are required.
 Although 20-minute doors are sometimes called “smoke doors,” they may or may not have to comply with the requirements of NFPA 105 – Standard for Smoke Door Assemblies and Other Opening Protectives, depending on the building code requirements.